 How Travel Nurses Get Paid

-Staff nursing compensation is relatively straight forward and you may be more familiar with that process.
-Travel nurses, on the other hand, may receive non-taxable expense reimbursements to help cover housing, meals and other costs while on their travel assignment.
+Staff nursing compensation is relatively straightforward forward and you may be more familiar with that process.
+Travel nurses, on the other hand, may receive non-taxable expense reimbursements to help cover housing, meals, and other costs while on their travel assignment.
 A traveler can also receive travel reimbursements for getting to and from their next assignment.
 In addition to the composition of the compensation package, other job specific variables can weigh in on the potential value to each assignment.

 - Location: States with higher costs of living (like California and New York) and big cities usually offer higher rates for travel nurses.

 - Demand: Rates can also be higher if a facility has a critical need to fill or the destination of the assignment is considered less desirable.

 - Shift: Flexibility is crucial as a travel nurse, especially if you want to fill your bank account.
 Hospitals usually offer higher rates for less desirable shifts (nights, weekends, etc.).

 - Bonuses: Bonuses are quite common in the field of travel nursing.
 Some common types include sign-on, completion, retention, and referral bonuses.

 Taxes are always complicated, so when you are dealing with travel assignments in multiple states, it can be even more confusing.
 Being a travel nurse requires you to be meticulous and organized.
 We always recommend working with a CPA to help you weigh your options and manage the process.
 Here are some tips to get you started.

 - Determine Your Tax Home: Duplicating expenses while away on assignment is required to receive a meals and/or lodging allowance.
 Consult with your CPA to ensure that you have a qualified tax home.